 Great news!
 Bridging Girl Scout Juniors, Cadettes and Ambassadors will have an extension through December 31, 2020, to earn Girl Scouts’ Highest Awards.
-This extension is for 5th grade Juniors, 8th grade Cadettes, and 12th grade Ambassadors who will bridge to the next program level in September 2020.
-This extension allows girls to continue working on their award through our new December deadline.
+This extension is for 5th grade Juniors who will be Girl Scout Cadettes and have renewed their membership, 8th grade Cadettes who will be Seniors and have renewed their membership, and 12th grade Ambassadors who will bridge to adults and renewed their membership.
+This extension allows girls to continue working on their award project through our new December deadline, which means their projects must have been started prior to September 30, 2020.
+Girls must be registered for membership year 2021 to earn the award.

 Silver Award Girl Scouts